It is the fastest three hours in media, and we are smack dam almost in the middle of it.

 So you will not have any questions.

-Open line Friday means whatever you want to talk about.
+Open Line Friday means whatever you want to talk about.

 Zero mistakes.

-That's what differs from under the Thursday.
+That's what differs from Monday through Thursday.

 It does not have to be something I care about.